Get 80% off your plan for your first 3 months*

 Best practices for managing petty cash

-• Keep it secure: Store your petty cash in a locked box or drawer to prevent theft or loss.
+• Keep it secure: Store petty cash in a locked box or drawer to prevent theft or loss.

 Managing petty cash with accounting software

-Try Xero for free to see how it can simplify your financial management.
+Get one month free to see how it can simplify your financial management.

 FAQs on petty cash